opencv/opencv/modules/core/doc/basic_structures.rst

     ..

-    Note that it passes the number of dimensions =1 to the ``Mat``     constructor, but the created array will be 2-dimensional with the number of columns set to 1.
+    Note that it passes the number of dimensions =1 to the ``Mat``     constructor but the created array will be 2-dimensional with the number of columns set to 1.
 That is why ``Mat::dims``     is always >= 2 (can also be 0 when the array is empty).

 *

     Use a copy constructor or assignment operator, where on the right side it can be an array or expression (see below).
 Again, as noted in the introduction, array assignment is O(1) operation because it only copies the header and increases the reference counter. ``Mat::clone()``     method can be used to get a full (a.k.a. deep) copy of the array when you need it.

 *

     Construct a header for a part of another array.
 It can be a single row, single column, several rows, several columns, rectangular region in the array (called a minor in algebra) or a diagonal.
 Such operations are also O(1), because the new header will reference the same data.
 You can actually modify a part of the array using this feature, for example:

     ::